 Multimodal systems automatically mapping text to visuals face challenges in interpreting human language which is variable, ambiguous, imprecise and relies on common knowledge between the communicators.
 Enabling a machine to understand a natural language text involves feeding the machine with grammatical structures, semantic relations and visual descriptions to be able to match suitable graphics.
 Existing software tools fulfilling sub-tasks will be modified, combined and extended for the implementation of SceneMaker.
-For the interpretation of the input scripts, SceneMaker will build upon the NLP module of CONFUCIUS [1], but a pre-processing tool will first decompose the layout structure of the input screenplay/play script.
-The syntactic knowledge base parses the input text and identifies grammatical word types, e.g., noun, verb, adjective or other, with the Connexor Part of Speech Tagger [33] and determines their relation in a sentence, e.g., subject, verb and object with Functional Dependency Grammars [34].
-The Semantic knowledge base (WordNet [35] and LCS database [36]) and temporal language relations will be extended by an emotional knowledge base, e.g., WordNet-Affect [37], and context reasoning with ConceptNet [9] to enable an understanding of the deeper meaning of the context and emotions.
-In order to automatically recognise genre, SceneMaker will identify keyword co-occurrences and term frequencies and determine the length of dialogues, sentences and scenes/shots.
+For the interpretation of the input scripts, SceneMaker will build upon the NLP module of CONFUCIUS [1], but a pre-processing tool will first decompose the layout structure of the input screenplay script.
+In the NLP module of CONFUCIUS the syntactic knowledge base parses the input text and identifies grammatical word types, e.g., noun, verb, adjective or other, with the Connexor Part of Speech Tagger [32] and determines their relation in a sentence, e.g., subject, verb and object with Functional Dependency Grammars [33].
+The Semantic knowledge base (WordNet [34] and LCS database [35]) and temporal language relations will be extended by an emotional knowledge base, e.g., WordNet-Affect [36], and context reasoning with ConceptNet [9] to enable an understanding of the deeper meaning of the context and emotions.
+In order to automatically recognise genre, SceneMaker will identify keyword co-occurences and term frequencies and determine the length of dialogues, sentences and scenes/shots.
+Cinematic knowledge will then adjust the cinematic settings according to the determined genre.
+For instance, the light will be brighter in scenes of a comedy movie as compared to the scenes of a horror movie.

 In SceneMaker, the visual knowledge of CONFUCIUS, such as object models and event models, will be related to emotional cues.
-CONFUCIUS' basic cinematic principles will be extended and classified into expressive and genre-specific categories.
-EML [24] appears to be a comprehensive XML-based scripting language to model expressive modalities including body language as well as cinematic annotations.
-Resources for 3D models are H-Anim models [38] which include geometric or physical, functional and spatial properties.
-For the speech generation from dialogue text, the speech synthesis module used in CONFUCIUS, FreeTTS [39], will be tested for its suitability in SceneMaker with regard to mobile applications and the effectiveness of emotional prosody.
-An automatic audio selection tool, as in [28], will be added for intelligent, affective selection of sound and music according the theme and mood of a scene.
+CONFUCIUS' basic cinematic principles will be extended and classified into expressive and genrespecific categories.
+EML [23] appears to be a comprehensive XML-based scripting language to model expressive modalities including body language as well as cinematic annotations.
+Resources for 3D models are H-Anim models [37] which include geometric or physical, functional and spatial properties.
+As in the Mobile Animator [31], the animation editor will provide virtual manipulators to modify the automatically animated H-Anim models manually.
+The user will be able to choose characters, objects, light sources and camera for the manipulation of geometry and animation in a selected time frame.
+Further fine tuning can be achieved through re-editing the input script.
+For the speech generation from dialogue text, the speech synthesis module used in CONFUCIUS, FreeTTS [38], will be tested for its suitability in SceneMaker with regard to mobile applications and the effectiveness of emotional prosody.
+An automatic audio selection tool, as in [27], will be added for intelligent, affective selection of sound and music according the theme and mood of a scene.
 Test scenarios will be developed based on screenplays of different genres and animation styles, e.g., drama films, which include precise descriptions of set layout and props versus comedy, which employs techniques of exaggeration for expression.
 The effectiveness and appeal of the scenes created in SceneMaker will be evaluated against hand-animated scenes and existing feature film scenes.
 The functionality and usability of SceneMaker's components and the GUI will be tested in cooperation with professional film directors, comparing the process of directing a scene traditionally with actors or with SceneMaker.